ncredinburgh/JavaForSmallTeams/process/700_use_coverage_as_a_tool_not_a_target.md

 By concentrating on the one property that is easy to measure, the others are de-emphasized.
 But, much worse than this, trying to meet a coverage target can actively push developers towards writing tests that are tied to the implementation.
 Bad tests are easier to write than good tests.

 It is probably fair to say that there is a problem when code has only 30% unit test coverage.
-On the other hand, if coverage is achieved by setting a target, code with 30% coverage may be easier to work with than code with 100% coverage.
+On the other hand, if coverage is achieved by setting a target, code with 80% coverage may be harder to work with than code with a lower figure.

 So don't set targets, instead make sure your team is committed to writing good tests.